 Strokes often occur after a traumatic head injury, which can be caused by tripping and falling.
 A stroke may occur when a blood vessel in the brain breaks.
 Many seniors are susceptible to strokes due to their weakened circulatory systems, and a blow to the head can further increase the risk.

 8. Sprained Ligaments

 Ligaments are the connective tissues in joints, and they are often damaged when seniors twist or spin as they fall.
 Since this type of fall often occurs in slippery bathrooms, you can lower the chance of its occurrence by installing grab rails and anti-slip grips in your loved one’s bathroom.

 Fall-related injuries can make your senior loved one susceptible to several long-term health conditions.
 If your elderly loved one is living with a serious medical condition and needs help managing the tasks of daily living, reach out to Home Care Assistance, a North Coast home care agency you can trust.
 Our care workers are available 24/7, there are no hidden fees in our contracts, and we offer a 100% satisfaction guarantee on all of our in-home care services.
-For a free in-home consultation, give us a call at 1300 LIVE-IN or (02) 6646 3527 today.
+For a free in-home consultation, give us a call at (02) 6646 3527 today.